lucavallin/syn/README.md

 - `make ssh`: Easily connect over SSH to the Raspberry Pi

 ## TODO
-- Use signed URLs
+- configure IFTTT
-- use firebase
+- check that file is an image